brimfulofashar/Sitecore-Advanced-Caching/README.md

 - Works with both SQL and Azure Service Bus

 STEPS:
-Step 1 - Run sql script located in Scripts folder
+Step 1 - Run sql script located in Scripts folder.
+The ConcurrencyId columns have computed column with 12.
+Change this to the number of virtual CPU's assigned to the database or leave as is for Azure Database.
 Step 2 - Compile and deploy config and dll to both CM and CD
 Step 3 - Add HtmlCache ConnectionString
 Step 4 - Set the HtmlCacheQueueSubscriberPostfix config setting (unique per CD server).